coopercarpenter/Practical-Machine-Learning-Course-Project/README.md

 In this project, data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants is used.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 The Goal is to precit the manner they did the excerise vis the "classe" variable in the training set.
 The fitted models are used to predict 20 the "classe" of 20 different test cases.

+**A PDF of the course project HTML file, "Practical Machine Learning - Project.pdf", is saved in the repo for grading.**